 Researchers Wakin & Vo (2008) define limerence as “an involuntary state that involves intrusive, obsessive, and compulsive thoughts, feelings, and behaviors that are contingent upon perceived emotional reciprocation from the object of interest.”

 The difference between love and limerence is a matter of degree.
-According to Tennov, early feelings of romantic love and limerence may appear nearly congruent; however, it is the very intensity of limerent feeling which can make both the LE and the LO profoundly uncomfortable.
+According to Tennov, early feelings of romantic love and limerence may appear congruent; however, it is the very intensity of limerent feeling which can make both the LE and the LO profoundly uncomfortable.

 The key aspect of limerence which distinguishes it from healthy attachment is the issue of attaining reciprocity.
 Limerence subordinates the well-being of the LO.
-Shared enjoyment and mutuality take a back seat to attaining reciprocal intensity.
+Shared enjoyment and mutuality take a back seat to attain reciprocal intensity.
 A limerent object is truly an object because their wants needs and desires are subordinated to the LE’s obsession.

 In other words, true love gives and receives freely…but limerence craves reciprocity to satisfy what feels like a bottomless hunger.